 With spring onset, now it’s time to prepare for a sowing season, and it’s an ideal time to get kids excited about gardening.
 Here some of the amazing benefits of gardening with kids.

-Preschoolers learn the best while engaging all their senses.
-And with gardening, children can feel and touch the dirt, flowers, and seeds, see the varied sizes and vibrant colors of the flowers, hear the vegetable sound when cutting from the plant alongside smelling the amazing scents from flowers.
+Children can feel and touch the dirt, flowers, and seeds, see the varied sizes and vibrant colors of the flowers, hear the vegetable sound when cutting from the plant alongside smelling the amazing scents from flowers.
+They will also experience new sensations like feeling a worm crawl across their hand and dirt underneath their fingernails.
+This is wonderful for children’s sensory development and growth.

-Scooping up dirt, placing of seeds in pots, pouring water, and using a garden hose all take fine motor strength and control.
-As kids garden, they develop essential motor skills which will help them to prosper in their academic skills, including writing, typing, and cutting.
+Scooping up dirt, placing seeds in pots, pouring water, and using a garden hose all take fine motor strength and control.
+As kids garden, they develop important motor skills which will help them to prosper in their academic skills, including writing, typing, and cutting.

 Those who garden often tend to understand that organizing and planning a garden can at times be time-consuming and somewhat an art form.
 For instance, preparing the front yard landscaping, knowing which flowers will bloom at what time of the year, the duration in which the seed will take to turn to a vegetable and when to get some fertilizers for the vegetable garden.